RetroDECK/ES-DE/INSTALL.md

 `%BASENAME%` - Replaced with the "base" name of the path to the selected ROM.
 For example, a path of `/foo/bar.rom`, this tag would be `bar`.
 This tag is useful for setting up AdvanceMAME.

 `%ROM_RAW%`	- Replaced with the unescaped, absolute path to the selected ROM.
 If your emulator is picky about paths, you might want to use this instead of %ROM%, but enclosed in quotes.

+`%EMUPATH%` - Replaced with the path to the emulator binary.
+This is expanded either using the PATH environmental variable of the operating system, or if an absolute emulator path is defined, this will be used instead.
+This variable is mostly useful to define the emulator core path for Windows, as this operating system does not have a standardized program installation directory structure.

 For the `path` tag, the following variable is expanded by ES: